Ice Damage Repair Services included in Water Damage Repair Company

 Use RV anti-freeze.
 If your home is old and/or has consistent problems every winter with pipes that freeze, you may want to consider putting RV anti-freeze into the pipes.
 RV anti-freeze is designed specifically for use with plumbing and heating, so it is non-toxic and can be used with most materials.
 Anti-freeze can protect your pipes up to -50 degrees Fahrenheit during the winter months.
 Just keep in mind that only a licensed plumber should put anti-freeze into your system.

 Watch the weather.
-If you are aware of a serious cold snap coming, open any cabinetry that contain pipes that are part of an outside wall, such as in a kitchen or bathroom.
+If you are aware of a serious cold snap coming, open any cabinetry that contains pipes that are part of an outside wall, such as in a kitchen or bathroom.
 For the duration of the cold snap, keep the cabinets open and run a trickle of water through those faucets, as running water does not have the ability to pool up and freeze.

 Make the call.
 Lastly, in the event you have a burst pipe or pipes, call Rapid Recovery Service!